RyanBHuynh/RyanBHuynh.github.io/_posts/2021-3-18-Linked-Lists.md

 ![_config.yml]({{ site.baseurl }}/images/LinkedList/fourNodeLinkedList.png)

-## Characteristics of a linked list
+## Characteristics of a Linked List
 Each node consists of two parts: the data and a pointer to the next node.
 Each linked list has a starting node called the head.
 The head has an **item** and a **next pointer** pointing to the next node in the linked list.
 That node has an item and a next pointer pointing to another node, and so on.